ryanchapman/gcsfileserver/README.md

 Caveat: not intended for very high request rates.
 That use case would require implementing caching of some objects to reduce the network round trips to GCS.

+**Note:** This relies on Go 1.11.
+If you want to use a newer version of Go, you need to pull out all the appengine library usage and replace it with the libraries Google AppEngine supports for Go 1.12+ - https://cloud.google.com/appengine/docs/standard/go/go-differences

 ## Setup

 1. Set up IAP